webman-php/webman-manual/resource/doc/en/db/redis.md

 ]
 ```
-The default connection used is configured under `default`, and you can use the `Redis::connection()` method to select which Redis connection to use.
+By default, the connection configured under `default` is used.
+You can use the `Redis::connection()` method to select which redis connection to use.
 ```php
 $redis = Redis::connection('cache');
 $redis->get('test_key');
 ```

 ## Cluster Configuration
-If your application uses a Redis server cluster, you should use the clusters key in the Redis configuration file to define these clusters:
+If your application uses a Redis server cluster, you should define these clusters in the Redis configuration file using the `clusters` key:
 ```php
 return [
     'clusters' => [